ZhangXiaotong015/GATSegDiff/README.md

 # GATSegDiff
-The official implementation of 'Continuous and complete liver vessel segmentation with graph-attention guided diffusion'.
+The official implementation of **Continuous and complete liver vessel segmentation with graph-attention guided diffusion** published in *Knowledge-Based Systems*.

 ## Data preparation
 ```